TuragaLab/flybody/README.md

 ![python versions](https://github.com/TuragaLab/flybody/actions/workflows/pyversions.yml/badge.svg)
 ![lint](https://github.com/TuragaLab/flybody/actions/workflows/lint.yml/badge.svg)

 `flybody` is an anatomically-detailed body model of the fruit fly _Drosophila melanogaster_ for MuJoCo physics simulator and reinforcement learning applications.

 The fly model was developed in a collaborative effort by Google DeepMind and HHMI Janelia Research Campus.

-We envision our model as a platform for fruit fly biophysics simulations and for modeling neural control of sensorimotor behavior in an embodied context.
-See our accompanying [publication](https://www.biorxiv.org/content/10.1101/2024.03.11.584515).
+We envision our model as a platform for fruit fly biophysics simulations and for modeling neural control of sensorimotor behavior in an embodied context; see our accompanying [publication](https://www.biorxiv.org/content/10.1101/2024.03.11.584515).

 ## Getting started